Meeco/docs/guides/credentials/issue-credentials.md

 The request contains the following data:
 * [Credential Type](credential-types.md)
 * Issuer
-  * DID – fully qualified DID string
+  * DID – Fully qualified DID string
   * Name – Name of the issuer (optional)
-* Claims – maps to the `credentialSubject` attribute of a credential
+* Claims – Maps to the `credentialSubject` attribute of a credential
-  * Subject DID – typically, the `id` property contains the DID of the subject
+  * Subject DID – Typically, the `id` property contains the DID of the subject
-* Expiration date – datetime after which the credential expires
+* Expiration date – Datetime after which the credential expires
-* Revocable – if true, the generated credential can be revoked later on.
+* Revocable – If true, the generated credential can be revoked later on.

 **Response**